esl-epfl/x-heep/femu/README.md

-# Build the platform
+## Build the platform

-Start in the x-heep main folder
+Start in the x-heep main folder.

 ## Generate the files

 1. Activate the conda environment with:

 ```